Courses & Curriculum

 College-wide Curriculum Discussion

-The College of Arts & Sciences is currently engaging students, faculty and staff in an open conversation around the mission of a liberal arts and sciences education today, and around the ways in which graduation requirements reflect and support that mission.
+The College of Arts & Sciences faculty members are currently engaged in a conversation around the mission of a liberal arts and sciences education today, and around the ways in which graduation requirements reflect and support that mission.
 A curriculum proposal is currently under review with an expected vote in fall 2018.
 Learn more.

 If you have special interests or would like to do research not treated in regularly scheduled courses, consider doing independent study.
 Through independent study you can delve more deeply into a topic not covered in our regular curriculum: write a book, choreograph a dance, synthesize organometallic compounds.
 A faculty member -- who becomes your instructor for the independent course -- must approve the proposed study and agree to provide continuing supervision of your work.